SAP-samples/teched2025-AD160/exercises/ex1/README.md

 ![Business Partner](images/businesspartner.jpg)

+**1.2.1 Create a new CAP application with Joule:**

+1. Open Joule by clicking its icon on the left side bar   (see below screenshot).

+2. We want to start to create the incident management application.
+In the first step only the data model, service should be created.
+Copy and paste the following prompt in the input field:

 ```
 update the CAP application for managing customer support incidents. use the mcp server cds-mcp.
-Create only the data model(schema.cds), sample data and service:
+Create only the data model(schema.cds) and service:

 •               Incidents are directly related to BusinessPartners and contain details like title, urgency, status, and a conversation log (messages with timestamps and authors).
 •               Extend API_BUSINESS_PARTNER.
 Expose only BusinessPartner with READ.